ThoughtWorks-SEA/developer-training/docs/javascript/async-await.md

 ## What is returned from an async function?

-In the example above, you may think the async function return a string (which is the user name), but remember the async function above is the same as the promise version, and the promise version returns an instance of Promise to the caller.
+In the example above, you may think the async function return a string (which is the user's skill), but remember, the async function above is the same as the promise version, and the promise version returns an instance of Promise to the caller.

 An async function **returns an instance of a Promise that resolves to the return value** as you put in the return statement of the function.